Department website: http://krieger.jhu.edu/visualarts/

 Each spring, the Johns Hopkins community is invited to attend an exhibition of the year’s best work by CVA students.
 Additionally, a variety of temporary exhibits are hosted in the department throughout the year.

 The CVA invites award-winning artists to campus every semester to work with students and give a public presentation about their art practice.
-News and events can be found on our social media pages:
+News and events can be found on the CVA's social media pages:

 For current course information and registration go to https://sis.jhu.edu/classes/